 - Up until now, no 757-200s, 767-400s, 787-8s, or 787-9s, had the new Polaris seats

 United’s 787-10 with new Polaris seats

-Arguably the biggest issue at this point is that no 787-8s or 787-9s have the new Polaris seats.
+Arguably the biggest issue up until this point has been that no 787-8s or 787-9s had the new Polaris seats.
 That’s especially problematic when you consider they operate United’s longest flights, like Houston to Sydney and San Francisco to Singapore, and those customers are treated to United’s old business class.